 Impacts and mitigation for soils are described at a high level below.
-A more detailed discussion is provided in the Agricultural Impact Mitigation Plan (see Appendix F).
+A more detailed discussion is provided in the Agricultural Impact Mitigation Plan (refer to Appendix E).

-Approximately 36.6 percent of soils that will be impacted by the Project are well drained, moderately well drained, or somewhat excessively drained and suited for the existing agricultural production.
+Approximately 19.1 percent of soils that will be impacted by the Project are well drained or moderately well drained and suited for the existing agricultural production without the need for additional artificial drainage.
 The Project is located on level to nearly-level topography, which is consistent with the current use for agricultural production.

 Impacts to soils will occur during the construction and decommissioning stages of the Project.
-Construction may require some amount of grading to provide a level surface for the solar arrays, Project Substation, and BESS.
+Construction may require some amount of grading to provide a level surface for the solar arrays, collector substation, and BESS.
 Because the Preliminary Development Area is in relatively level existing agricultural fields, the Project will minimize grading to the extent practicable.
-Additional soil impacts during construction will come from the installation of the direct-embedded piers that support the structural framework of the solar arrays, and small areas of foundations for the inverter skids, the Project Substation, O&M building, and BESS.
+The extent of grading necessary to construct and operate the Project will be determined prior to construction.
+Additional soil impacts during construction will come from the installation of the direct-embedded piers that support the structural framework of the solar arrays, and small areas of foundations for the inverter skids, the collector substation, O&M building, and BESS.
 Based on the electrical configuration, impacts to soils will differ.
 Should the below-ground collection configuration be used, installation of electrical cables will require trenching the cables to a depth of four feet below grade for installation.
-If the hybrid collection system is used, soil impacts due to trenching will be limited to the areas between the rows of panels to the inverter / transformer skids and then to the Project Substation as described in Section 4.1.1.
+If the hybrid collection system is used, soil impacts due to trenching will be limited to the areas between the rows of panels to the inverter / transformer skids and then to the collector substation as described in Section 4.1.1.
 From a soils perspective, the hybrid collection system will have fewer soil impacts than the below-ground system due to the reduced volume of trenching necessary.
 Details about construction and operation activities for the Solar Facility and BESS are provided in Sections 4.1.1 and 4.1.2, respectively.

 Areas of the site to be graded will have topsoil and organic matter stripped and segregated from the subsoil.
-Topsoil shall have temporary and permanent stabilization measures established in accordance with the Project's Stormwater Pollution Prevention Plan.
+Topsoil shall have temporary and permanent stabilization measures established in accordance with the Project's SWPPP.
 These measures would primarily include silt fencing on the downside of all hills, near waterways, and near drain tile inlets.
 This silt fencing would control soil erosion via stormwater.
 Check dams and straw waddles will also be used to slow water during rain events in areas that have the potential for high volume flow.
-Additional discussion on temporary erosion and sediment control measures that will be utilized can be found in the Agricultural Impact Mitigation Plan (see Appendix F).
+Additional discussion on temporary erosion and sediment control measures that will be utilized can be found in the Agricultural Impact Mitigation Plan (refer to Appendix E).
 Internal roads will be constructed of inorganic fill (road aggregate base) to match the surrounding existing ground elevations to allow existing drainage patterns to persist.
 Once the necessary grading is complete, subsoil will be placed followed by topsoil, blending the grade into existing topography.
 Decompaction with chisel plows prior to disking and planting will typically be a standard method of soil preparation in areas proposed for seeding to native grasses, forbs, and pollinator species.
-Agricultural equipment capable of operating within the approximate 20-foot-wide space between panel lines when panels are oriented vertically would be used to decompact, prepare a seedbed, and plant suited seed mixes.
+Agricultural equipment capable of operating within the approximate 19-foot-wide space between panel lines when panels are oriented vertically would be used to decompact, prepare a seedbed, and plant suited seed mixes.